Tutorial : How to reverse a fade-out with Audacity

 Posted May 23, 2014 - 12:55 PM

 Posted May 23, 2014 - 01:24 PM

 I usually just use Reaper's volume envelope - then you don't have to go quite so far outside the normal workflow.
 I'll post a couple examples this evening.

 Please do, because for me the envelope only works for subtle fade outs, usual fadeouts are too great to be compensated by the envelope excursion.

 Posted February 10, 2018 - 07:56 AM

 #1 Ranked Wii Customs Player... because it's the Wii

-"Like a madman laughin' at the rain" - Custom song releases
+"Like a madman laughin' at the rain" - My custom song releases

 Freelancers wanted! - Works-in-progress